 LAMP setup: Apache and PHP

-After finishing all tasks from previous article about OS configuration of LAMP setup, now is time to move on.
+After finishing all tasks from the previous post LAMP setup, now is time to move on.
 LAMP server is secured and waiting for Apache and PHP configuration.
 Here goes agenda:

 1. HTTP header

 Communication between browser and Web server goes through HTTP protocol.
 Client sends request, and server respondes.
 Every HTTP respond has HTTP header and HTTP body.
 In server response, HTTP body is actually HTML interpreted by browser (we can see that).
-Browser knows that HTTP body comes after empty newline.
-Everything before empty newline in server response is HTTP header.
+Browser knows that HTTP body comes after empty newline – everything before empty newline is HTTP header.
 HTTP header is somehow hidden because browser doesn’t display any of data contained in header, but there are tools and more important bad bots that focuses especially to HTTP header.
-In HTTP header you can see how Apache by default present himself and not only himself but also the operating system and modules.
-In the line bellow, you can read PHP version.
+In HTTP header you can see how Apache by default presents himself and not only himself but also the operating system, PHP version and included modules.

 HTTP header can be explored by FireFox add-ons Firebug and Web Developer, command line utility wget with -d switch and so on.